Lickability/swift-best-practices/CombinedDocument.md

 * Files are organized in the following order:
 	* Default header created by Xcode
 	* Import statements
-	* Delegate protocols that are associated only with the major type declaration of the file
+	* Protocols that are associated primarily with the major type declaration of the file, each followed by a corresponding default protocol implementations, if applicable.
 	* The major type declaration of the file
 	* Nested type declarations
 	* Properties